robbert/codemirror-repl/README.md

 });
 ```

 You may now print messages using the `repl.print` method.
-It optionally accepts a CSS class name as the second argument --- used to style pretty print text:
+It optionally accepts a CSS class name as the second argument --- used to pretty print text:

 ```javascript
 repl.print("/* JavaScript REPL  Copyright (C) 2013  Aadit M Shah */");